This article was scientifically reviewed by YourDNA

-After genetic counseling, you will be armed with the most advanced information regarding your medical conditions and future possible health issues.
+After genetic counseling, you will be armed with the most current information regarding your medical conditions and future possible health issues.

 With counseling, you will be helped to chart a course of treatment, if appropriate, and given the emotional support you need to help you through any difficult information that may have been revealed as a result of testing and counseling.

 You can use your knowledge to chart a long-term course for your healthcare, work with your primary care physician and other specialists related to any conditions you may either have or could develop.